 7. Children with unemployed parents

-To commence the application process, a student needs the right appropriate documents so as to help them apply with ease to the scheme.
-If you are to use the online application, all these documents needed would be uploaded to the system and for the manual application, such documents would be presented during submission.
+To commence the application process, a student needs the right appropriate documents so as to help them apply with ease for NSFAS bursary.
+If you are to use the online application, all documents needed would be uploaded to the system and for the manual application, such documents would be presented during submission.

 Below are the few documents an applicant would need;